 Your sewing machine manual is probably a great place to start deciding on the best stitch for your fabric.
-Otherwise, if it is buried under a mound of books or otherwise hiding somewhere in your house grab a scrap of knit fabric and try some of the below stitches.
-My preference is always the narrow zig-zag stitch.
+Otherwise, if it is buried under a mound of books or otherwise hiding somewhere in your house, grab a scrap of knit fabric and try some of the below stitches.
+My preference is always option 1, the narrow zig-zag stitch.

 Option 1: Zig Zag